-Shoulder dislocation is a common injury that usually results from a wide variety of sports.
+Shoulder dislocation is a relatively common injury in a wide variety of sports.

 forced forwards when the arm is turned outwards and being held out to the side.
 This